EPCCed/archer-gpu-course/section-4.01/README.md

   cudaMallocHost(&h_ptr, ndata*sizeof(double));
 ```
 in place of `malloc()` we can obtained page-locked, or pinned, memory.
-By allowing CUDA to supervise page migration, optimisations in transfers
+By allowing CUDA to supervise allocation, optimisations in transfers
 may be available to the CUDA run-time.

 Page-locked memory should be released with